Bonekyaw/react-native-expo/README.md

 # This is React Native Expo Starter Kits

 This is for Mobile Application Development.
-It can be used for developing a production app as well as learning how to do.
+It can be used for developing a production app as well as learning how it works.
 If you find it useful, give me a **GitHub star**, please.

 In this template, you will see ...